Ogi-kun/bindbc-allegro5/README.md

 }
 ```

-For most use cases, it’s probably not necessary to check for `Allegro5Support.badLibrary` or `Allegro5Support.noLibrary`.
+For most use cases, it’s probably not necessary to check for `AllegroSupport.badLibrary` or `AllegroSupport.noLibrary`.
 The bindbc-loader package provides [a means to fetch error information](https://github.com/BindBC/bindbc-loader#error-handling) regarding load failures.
 This information can be written to a log file before aborting the program.

 See next section for the supported versions of each Allegro library and the corresponding version IDs to pass to the compiler.